kommodeskab/mlops-hestnet/reports/README.md

 >
 > Answer:

-We have covered everything in the above questions, Nikolaj maybe explain how you made the minimal front-end for the API?
+We have covered everything in the above questions, also how we implemented a small frontend using jinja2 to handle html templates.

 ### Question 29